jrichardsz/jrichardsz.github.io/_posts/2018-01-24-devops-with-git-and-jenkins-using-webhooks.md

 - Configure user and roles in jenkins
 - Using token instead of user:password in generic webhook url published by jenkins
 - Show webhooks configuration for all providers : gitlab, github, bitbucket
+- I will develop a simple plugin to make life easier.
+This plugin will be called : **easy webhook plugin**